Last Updated: 11/29/18 | November 29th, 2018

-Oxford, founded sometime during the 9th century, expanded during the Middle Ages as a center for learning—first theology, then medicine, and then law.
-Over the centuries, more departments have been added to the university, and now you can study with the best and brightest in any field.
+Oxford, founded sometime during the ninth century, expanded during the Middle Ages as a center for learning—first for theology, then medicine, and then law.
+Over the centuries, the university has added more departments, and now you can study with the best and brightest in any field.

-While I don’t often take guided tours, I decided to do so here, and it was worth the price – they tell you a lot about the university that you might not otherwise learn.
-The Oxford system is unique.
-The university comprises of 38 colleges, and each college is separate and in charge of itself.
+The university consists of 38 colleges, and each college is separate and in charge of itself.
 Each does its own hiring, firing, and admissions.
 The “university” is just an umbrella group run by the government that hands out the degrees.
 While you may go to New College or Exeter College, you still get an Oxford degree.
 There aren’t departments like in other universities around the world.
 Here, each college teaches all the subjects, though there is a separate science and medicine department.
-However, in graduate school, curriculums become more specialized.
+In graduate school, curriculums become more specialized.

 Each week, students meet with a tutor who helps with their studies.
 These tutorials are the foundation of the Oxford system and comprise the bulk of a student’s work.

 Another interesting fact about the Oxford system is that there aren’t exams.
 In most universities, when the term finishes, you take a final exam.
 At Oxford, you may have little tests here and there, but there is no real semester final.
 Your degree rests on a final examination you have at the end of your time at Oxford.
 One test.
 Sick, huh?

 I thought the whole Oxford system was overly complex, but that’s the consequence of people starting their own colleges year after year over many centuries and then not wanting to integrate into one system.